 By 2050, it’s predicted that more than 70% of the world’s population will live in cities.
 We need new urban models to resolve the social, economic and environmental challenges of such high population densities.
-So how do we find a sustainable balance that instills and promotes ‘good life’ model for both us and our planet?
+So how do we find a sustainable balance that instills and promotes a ‘good life’ model for both us and our planet?

 Growing Urbanisation